Abidemi-Akerejah/GRC208-AWS-Capstone-Project/SUBMISSION_SUMMARY.md

 - Consider Blue/Green deployments for minimal downtime
 - Budget for Extended Support only if business requirements delay upgrade

-This demonstrates proactive lifecycle governance — a core GRC competency.
+This demonstrates proactive lifecycle governance, a core GRC competency.